 • Prepare escrow guidelines

-• Comply with lender's guidelines as written in the escrow agreement
+• Comply with lender's requirements as noted in the escrow agreement

 The Escrow Holder Will Not:

-• Advise you - the escrow agent stays a neutral, third-party status
+• Offer advice - the escrow agent must stay at a fair, third-party status

 The Escrow Holder Will: